Best Project Management Software: 11 Tools Compared

 The best project management software is the one that grows with you

 A lot of project management software claims similar features, and at a basic level, many of them are the same.
-But when you choose a project management solution, it shouldn’t just be another tool.
-It should be a full-fledged project management platform that enables you and your team to get their best work done, with less effort.
+But when you choose a solution, it should be a full-fledged platform that enables your team to get their best work done with less effort.

-This means you need a platform that continues to grow, expand, and adapt as your company does.
-The last thing you need is to hit a ceiling just when you’re getting into your ideal workflow.
-Asana is built for enterprise teams, which means it can support your project management work from the beginning—when you’re a one-person team with an idea—all the way through your Fortune 100 growth.
+This means you need a platform that grows with your company.
+Asana is built for enterprise teams, supporting your work from a one-person team with an idea all the way through Fortune 100 growth.
 In fact, more than 80% of Fortune 100 companies use Asana*.

-With Asana, it’s not just about putting out more deliverables.
-Instead, Asana focuses on how you can connect and leverage every aspect of your company’s work, goals, and resources to produce the right work.
+With Asana, it's not just about putting out more work.
+It's about connecting your company's work, goals, and resources to produce the right work.

 See Asana in action